CLARIAH/tool-discovery/README.md

-# CLARIAH Software Metadata
+# CLARIAH Tool Discovery

-This repository contains everything related to software metadata in CLARIAH.
+This repository contains everything related to tool discovery in CLARIAH.

-* ``cmdi/``: Contains legacy CMDI metadata as gathered in WP3 task MD4T at Utrecht University *
+* ``legacy/cmdi/``: Contains legacy CMDI metadata as gathered in WP3 task MD4T at Utrecht University *